Contemplating buying your home in Edmond? Metro First Realty can help.

 If you're already pre-qualified, it won't be a long process at all, but you'll want to stay in close contact with your lender.

 And I'll look after all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will furnish you with a Loan Estimate (LE) of closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of getting your loan application.
+Your mortgage lender will supply you with a Loan Estimate (LE) of your closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of receiving your application.

-This estimate is based on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a close range of accuracy.
-I'll review the estimate and let you know if it all looks permissible.
+The estimate rests on the loan amount, and RESPA requirements dictate that it has to contain all closing costs and be within a precise range of accuracy.
+I'll review the estimate and let you know if it all looks okay.

-Then we'll close on your home.
-This will likely happen at a title company or escrow office and will most likely be a smooth and comfortable affair.
+Then it's time to close on your house.
+This should occur at a title company or escrow office and will probably be a smooth and comfortable occurrence.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new home.
 Enjoy it.
-And if you have any questions, make sure you contact me at (405) 414-7000 Carol or e-mail me at .
+And if you need anything or have any questions, simply contact me at (405) 414-7000 Carol or e-mail me at .